psathyrella/partis/docs/install.md

 To install without Docker, you basically just run the commands in the [Dockerfile](../Dockerfile) (ignoring the `FROM` and `COPY` lines).
 If you're on a debian variant, run the apt-get install as written.
 On other distros, or on macOS, you'll have to figure out the equivalent package names, but after that just swap yum/brew for apt-get.
+If you don't care about running simulation, you can ignore the parts that are indicated as simulation-specific.

 If you don't have conda installed, follow the full installation instructions [here](https://docs.anaconda.com/anaconda/install/).
 Any time you're using conda, it needs to be in your path, for example with `export PATH=<path_to_conda>:$PATH`.